How to Apply Polycrylic

 Yes, Polycrylic can be applied over paint.

-We need to prepare the painted surface just like a wood surface.
+You need to prepare the painted surface just like a wood surface.
 Paint is smooth.
 Polycrylic needs something to bite into so that it will stick to the surface

-That means we need to lightly sand the painted surface with 220 grit sandpaper.
+That means you need to lightly sand the painted surface with 220 grit sandpaper.
 Then, remove the sanding dust.
 First, remove the majority of the dust with a ShopVac and then follow up with a tack cloth.

 Yes, Polycrylic can be applied over chalk-type paints.